Selection Rules for Quasi-Bound States in the Continuum: Discussions and Applications

 Next, the $Hex_K$ lattice is a special case, having degenerate modes of two distinct types.
 The unit cell is a trimer, and therefore contains three times the number of modes as the unperturbed lattice.
 As described in Sec.~\ref{B2}, two sets of modes (corresponding to $K_1$ and $K_2$ points in the FBZ in Fig.~\ref{fig5}) are folded to the $\Gamma$ point.
 Because of the symmetry of the unperturbed lattice, a mode in one of the sets has a counterpart in the other set with equal eigenfrequency.
 These pairs mix at the perturbed $\Gamma$ point, producing a final set of modes describable in $C_{6v}$.
 The lattice therefore supports $E_1$ and $E_2$ modes newly brought to the $\Gamma$ point by the perturbation, analogous to the $E_1$ and $E_2$ modes in the $Hex_\Gamma$ lattice.
-For these modes, the magnitudes of the planewaves composing them are identical, but the directions are not.

 However, inspection of the band diagram for the $Hex_K$ lattice near the $\Gamma$ point in Fig.~\ref{fig5} (bottom right) shows many more degeneracies than explainable by the $E_1$ and $E_2$ modes alone.
 All of the newly folded modes, in fact, are degenerate, despite the mode classification scheme in Fig.~\ref{fig2} predicting the presence of modes not describable by $E$ irreducible representations.
-In particular, the fundamental modes are degenerate, but have irreducible representations $A_1$ and $B_1$.
+In particular, the fundamental modes are degenerate (last band diagram in Fig.~\ref{fig5}), but have irreducible representations $A_1$ and $B_1$.
 Although visibly quite different (see the $K^{(1)}$ column of Fig.~\ref{fig4}), and having distinct symmetries in $C_{6v}$, they are nonetheless identical in eigenfrequency.
 This degeneracy is born of the trimerization of the lattice: a pair of modes with the same eigenfrequency are superposed upon translation to the $\Gamma$ point, and can be superposed either in phase or out of phase, producing a pair of distinct modes with identical eigenfrequency.
-That is, in contrast to the $E_1$ and $E_2$ modes, the magnitudes and the directions of the planewaves composing the resulting modes are identical, but the phases are not.